dpnp.nextafter

 Parameters:

-• x1 ({dpnp.ndarray, usm_ndarray, scalar}) -- Values to find the next representable value of.
-Both inputs x1 and x2 can not be scalars at the same time.
+• x1 ({dpnp.ndarray, usm_ndarray, scalar}) -- Values to find the next representable value of, expected to have a real-valued floating-point data type.

-• x2 ({dpnp.ndarray, usm_ndarray, scalar}) -- The direction where to look for the next representable value of x1.
-Both inputs x1 and x2 can not be scalars at the same time.
+• x2 ({dpnp.ndarray, usm_ndarray, scalar}) -- The direction where to look for the next representable value of x1, also expected to have a real-valued floating-point data type.

 Returns: